In accordance with the Cultural Agreement Programme between Denmark and Egypt, the following scholarships are available for students from Egypt:

 The scholarships are for one person only.
 Additional amounts for accompanying family members are not available.

-As a general rule, scholarships are tax-free in Denmark.
-However, as there are exceptions to this rule, scholarship recipients should contact local tax authorities for an individual assessment.
-If the Danish authorities decides that a scholarship recipient must pay tax, the Danish Agency for Higher Education has no power to overturn the decision.
+Participants may be liable to pay tax on their scholarship in the Kingdom of Denmark.
+Therefore, scholarship recipients should contact the local tax authorities for an individual assessment.
+In the event that the Danish tax authorities decide that a scholarship is taxable, the Agency for Science and Higher Education has no power to overturn the decision.